Who Pays Closing Costs In Kansas

 What is the Cost for Title Insurance?

 Title insurance in Kansas covers potential pest infestation, water rights, and other issues that could arise after the sale closes.
-Depending on where you buy your home and whether it has a mortgage attached to it, title insurance can cost between $450-$2,000.
-The buyer usually pays for their own title policy while they may be responsible for some of the seller’s closing costs as well, such as appraisals or inspections required by ASAP Cash Offer.
+Depending on where you buy your home and whether it has a mortgage, title insurance can cost between $450 and $2,000.
+The buyer usually pays for their title policy, while they may also be responsible for some of the seller’s closing costs, such as appraisals or inspections.

 What are the Recording Fees?